Are Apple Watch Bands Interchangeable? (2026 Compatibility Guide)

 Q: Are Apple Watch bands interchangeable between different series?

-Q: Do I need to buy a new band when I upgrade my Apple Watch?
+Q: Do I need to buy a new band when I upgrade?

 A: Not if you're staying in the same size group.
-A 41mm band fits every model in the 38/40/41mm group, going all the way back to Series 4.
+A 41mm band fits every model in the 38/40/41mm group back to Series 4.

 Q: Can I use my Series 8 band on a Series 10?